 By Denise Fleck, Sunny-dog Ink

-Whether you find your pet who had gone missing or are playing good samaritan to someone else’s dog or cat you find, knowing Pet First Aid could be a great comfort as well as a life-saver!
-Having been away from the safety of his loving home and family, a lost pet could find himself in unfriendly surroundings and face-to-face with dangers he never dreamed of.
+Whether you’ve found your own pet hurt and away from home or are playing good Samaritan to someone else’s pet you find, knowing Pet First Aid could be a great comfort as well as a life-saver!
+Having been away from the safety of their loving home and family, a lost pet could find himself in unfriendly surroundings and face-to-face with dangers he never dreamed of.
 Knowing what to do at the moment you find a furry one who has been through such an ordeal, can truly make a difference in minimizing pain and further injury.

 First carefully perform a HEAD-TO-TAIL check-up to determine what may have gotten bumped, scraped or bitten along the way.
 Remember, safety first!
-Whether it is your precious pooch who has been injured or an unknown pet, when in pain, animals can bite so carefully muzzle and restrain to prevent harm to yourself.
+Whether it is your precious pooch who has been injured or an unknown pet, when in pain, animals can bite so carefully, muzzle and restrain to prevent harm to themselves.
 Then provide safe and prompt transport to professional veterinary help if needed.

 2. RE-HYDRATING & PROVIDING NUTRITION is vital.
 A pet on the run may have gone days or weeks (we’ve even seen pets find their way home years later thanks to microchips and proper ID) without proper food and water.
 It’s possible that what they did eat or drink may have resulted in vomiting or diarrhea, so regardless, rehydrating is of utmost importance.
 Don’t let an overly thirsty pet tank up on the whole bowl at once though as he’ll consume air along with it, bloating his stomach.
 Provide water in small amounts every 10-15 minutes and if his gums seem dry or even sticky, see if some electrolytes won’t help.

 1 Quart Fresh Water (bottled or filtered preferred)

 1 Tablespoon Honey